Haroenv/modal/README.md

 # Modal

-Give a simple modal at the middletop of a page, okayable and dismissable with a click.
+Give a simple modal at the middle of a page, okayable and dismissable with a click.

 Demo: [haroen.me/modal](https://haroen.me/modal).